runemadsen/rune.plugin.js/README.md

 rune-plugin build
 ```

 You now have a file named after your plugin inside of `build`.
-This file works in the browser, and you library is available as a global on `Rune.Name`.
+This file works in the browser, and your library is available as a global on `Rune.Name`.

 If you want to override the default webpack config, you can do this with a `rune.plugin.js` file in the root of your repo.
 This file has to export a function that alters the config.
 This can be used if you have `require()` statements that should be ignored for the browser.
 The build process already ignores `rune.js`, as developers are expected to include it on the page before using a plugin.